wp-plugins/jquery-archive-list-widget/readme.txt

 = Can I use images as bullets or trigger symbols? =

-Yes, select 'Empty Space' as trigger symbol and Save, then you can add any custom background using CSS, just play with the widget's classes .jaw_symbol, .jaw_years, .jaw_months.
+Yes, select 'Empty Space' as trigger symbol and Save, then you can add any custom background using CSS, just play with the widget's classes: .jaw_symbol, .jaw_years, .jaw_months.

 = Can I show this list inside posts? =

-Yes, only write [jQuery Archive List] anywhere inside a post or page's contest and it will be replaced for the archive list when rendering the content.
+Yes, only write '[jQuery Archive List]' anywhere inside a post or page's contest and it will be replaced for the archive list when rendering the content.
 You can add the following parameters to change its behavior:

-1. showcount ( boolean ): Select if you want to show the count post inside that month/year.
+1. **showcount** ( boolean ): Select if you want to show the count post inside that month/year.
-1. showpost ( boolean ): Show post's titles under months.
+1. **showpost** ( boolean ): Show post's titles under months.
-1. expand ("none", "never", "expand"): Never expand by default, current year only and always expand.
+1. **expand** ("none", "never", "expand"): Never expand by default, current year only and always expand.
-1. month_format ("short", "full", "number"): The format of the date.
+1. **month_format** ("short", "full", "number"): The format of the date.
-1. ex_sym: the expansion symbol.
+1. **ex_sym**: the expansion symbol.
-1. con_sym: the collapse symbol.
+1. **con_sym**: the collapse symbol.
-1. only_sym_link: only expand/collapse when clicking the bullet.
+1. **only_sym_link**: only expand/collapse when clicking the bullet.
-1. fx_in ("", "slideDown", "fadeIn"): the jQuery effect to implement.
+1. **fx_in** ("", "slideDown", "fadeIn"): the jQuery effect to implement.

+So for example:
-So for example, [jQuery Archive List month_format=number showpost=1 showcount=1 ex_sym=+ con_sym=- fx_in=fadeIn] will show a widget with months as numbers, show posts under months and their count, the simbols are + and - and the effect is fadeIn.
+ '[jQuery Archive List month_format=number showpost=1 showcount=1 ex_sym=+ con_sym=- fx_in=fadeIn]'

+Will show a widget with months as numbers, show posts under months and their count, the simbols are + and - and the effect is fadeIn.
 You can check source code for more information.

 = How I contribute to this plugin? =

-By using it, recommending it to other users, giving it 5 starts at plugin's wordpress page, suggesting features or coding new features and finally by DONATING using plugin's website's donate link.
+By using it, recommending it to other users, giving it 5 starts at plugin's wordpress page, suggesting features or coding new features and finally by **DONATING** using plugin's website's donate link.

 = How can i add multiples instances? =